SignPath/website/docs/_jobs/senior-support-engineer.md

 SignPath provides a platform for secure code signing to organizations developing software.
 Our mission is delivering verifiable trust in software production and supply chains.
 SignPath customers include software vendors of various sizes and enterprises with inhouse software development.

 We are looking for a support professional to extend our sales team.
-The position requires experience with sytems management (Kubernetes) and/or application development tools and processes.
+The position requires experience with systems management (Kubernetes) and/or application development tools and processes.

 ## About us